How Cataracts Cause Low Vision and How We Can Help

 Cataracts are one of the main causes of vision loss in people over the age of 45.
 By the time they reach 80, more than half will have already developed cataracts.
 The condition is a gradual one, so symptoms may not even be noticed in the beginning.
 Over time, as the lens loses more clarity, your vision deteriorates, leading to partial or even complete vision loss.

 How a Low Vision Doctor Can Help

-At the Low Vision Of Colorado, we help patients from all over the Denver, Colorado Springs, Fort Collins, and Boulder areas.
+At the Low Vision Of Nebraska, we help patients from all over the Denver, McCook, Colorado Springs, and areas.
 Our goal is to help you do the things you enjoy doing as much as possible.
 If cataracts have made it difficult to drive, read books, watch TV, go shopping, or spend time with friends, talk to our low vision eye doctor.

 Dr. Robert Stamm can recommend a number of low vision aids, devices or glasses that can help those with vision loss from Cataracts regain visual activity.
 Go back to doing the things you want to do.
 Schedule a low vision consultation today to see how we can help.